Obstructive Sleep Apnea (OSA)

 Can OSA be cured?

-No, but it can be managed with treatment and lifestyle changes.
+It is typically a chronic condition, but symptoms can be managed with treatment and lifestyle changes.

 If you have any feedback, please get in touch.